blahosyl/dinner-party/README.md

 ![Program flowchart: initial plan](assets/readme-pics/initial-flow-dinner-party.jpg)

-The MVP program flow can be summarised as follows:
+The MVP program flow can be summarized as follows:

 - if the user answers `Y` to the initial question: start planning loop
 - if the user answers `N` to the 1st question: end with message